 Other Hard Surfaces (cont.)
-BMP and Applicable Lists Infeasibility Criteria Infeasibility Description and Rationale for Each BMP Not Selected Applicable Infeasibility Criteria The following criteria can be cited as reasons for infeasibility without further justification (though some require professional services to make the observation): Within 100 feet of an underground storage tank and connecting underground pipes when the capacity of the tank and pipe system is greater than 1,100 gallons.
+BMP and Applicable Lists Infeasibility Criteria Infeasibility Description and Rationale for Each BMP Not Selected The following criteria can be cited as reasons for infeasibility without further justification (though some require professional services to make the observation): Within 100 feet of an underground storage tank and connecting underground pipes when the capacity of the tank and pipe system is greater than 1,100 gallons.
 Where field testing indicates potential bioretention/rain garden sites have a measured (a.k.a., initial) native soil saturated hydraulic conductivity less than 0.30 inches per hour.
 A small-scale or large-scale PIT in accordance with Stormwater Manual Volume III, Section 3.3.6 (or an alternative small scale test specified by the City) shall be used to demonstrate infeasibility of bioretention areas.
 If the measured native soil infiltration rate is less than 0.30 in/hour, bioretention/rain garden BMPs are not required to be evaluated as an option in List #1 or List #2.
 In these slow draining soils, a bioretention area with an underdrain may be used to treat pollution-generating surfaces to help meet Minimum Requirement #6, Runoff Treatment.
 If the underdrain is elevated within a base course of gravel, it will also provide some modest flow reduction benefit that will help achieve Minimum Requirement #7.
-Where the minimum vertical separation of 3 feet to the seasonal high groundwater elevation or other impermeable layer would not be achieved below bioretention that would serve a drainage area that exceeds the following thresholds (and cannot reasonably be broken down into amounts smaller than indicated): and Rationale for Each o 5,000 square feet of pollution-generating impervious surface (PGIS) o 10,000 square feet of impervious area o 0.75 acres of lawn and landscape.
-Where the minimum vertical separation of 1 foot to the seasonal high groundwater or other impermeable layer would not be achieved below bioretention that would serve a drainage area less than the above thresholds Within 100 feet of a drinking water well, or a spring used for drinking water supply.
-Within 10 feet of small on-site sewage disposal drainfield, including reserve areas, and grey water reuse systems.
-For setbacks from a "large on-site sewage disposal system," see Chapter 246-272B WAC.
+Where the minimum vertical separation of 3 feet to the seasonal high groundwater elevation or other impermeable layer would not be achieved below bioretention that would serve a drainage area that exceeds the following thresholds (and cannot reasonably be broken down into amounts smaller than indicated): • 5,000 square feet of pollution-generating impervious surface (PGIS) • 10,000 square feet of impervious area • 0.75 acres of lawn and landscape.
+Where the minimum vertical separation of 1 foot to the seasonal high groundwater or other impermeable layer would not be achi BMP Not Selected

 Other Hard Surfaces (cont.)
 BMP and Applicable Lists Infeasibility Criteria Infeasibility Description and Rationale for Each BMP Not Selected Sheet Flow Dispersion List #1 and #2 Site setbacks and design criteria provided in BMP T5.12 (Stormwater Manual Volume V, Section 5.3) cannot be achieved.
 Positive drainage for sheet flow runoff cannot be achieved.
 Area to be dispersed (e.g., driveway, patio) cannot be graded to have less than a 15 percent slope.
 For flat to moderately sloped areas, at least a 10 foot-wide vegetation buffer for dispersion of the adjacent 20 feet of contributing surface cannot be achieved.
 For variably sloped areas, at least a 25 foot vegetated flowpath between berms cannot be achieved.
-Concentrated Flow Dispersion List #1 and #2 Site setbacks and design criteria provided in BMP T5.11 (Stormwater Manual Volume V, Section 5.3) cannot be achieved.
+Presence of erosion hazard and potential slide areas, proposed finish grades exceed 20% Concentrated Flow Dispersion List #1 and #2 Site setbacks and design criteria provided in BMP T5.11 (Stormwater Manual Volume V, Section 5.3) cannot be achieved.
 A minimum 3 foot length of rock pad and 50 foot flowpath OR a dispersion trench and 25 foot flowpath for every 700 square feet of drainage area followed with applicable setbacks cannot be achieved.
 More than 700 square feet drainage area drains to any dispersion device.
-On-site Detention List #1 and #2 Project discharges directly to Lake Washington.
+Presence of erosion hazard and potential slide areas, proposed finish grades exceed 20% On-site Detention List #1 and #2 Project discharges directly to Lake Washington.
 Findings from a 1/4 mile downstream analysis confirm that the downstream system is free of capacity constraints.
 Site setbacks and design criteria provided in the Stormwater Manual (Volume III, Section 3.2.2) cannot be achieved.